 During the lockdown, your typical support systems have taken a knock.
-Usual supports could be meeting with friends, sports, travel, anything that you do that you enjoy and that takes you away from harmful things that can go in your head.
+Usual supports could be meeting with friends, sports, travel, anything you do that you enjoy and taking you away from harmful things that can go in your head.

 If you find that your mood is affected and find your thoughts spiralling out of control, label it as that, do not mull it over.

 For example, this is what I did last night.